jphalimi/PythonForMIC/Doc/glossary.rst

       in the previous iteration pass, making it appear like an empty container.

       More information can be found in :ref:`typeiter`.

-   key function
-      A key function or collation function is a callable that returns a value used for sorting or ordering.
-For example, :func:`locale.strxfrm` is used to produce a sort key that is aware of locale specific sort conventions.

-      A number of tools in Python accept key functions to control how elements are ordered or grouped.
-They include :func:`min`, :func:`max`, :func:`sorted`, :meth:`list.sort`, :func:`heapq.nsmallest`,
-      :func:`heapq.nlargest`, and :func:`itertools.groupby`.

-      There are several ways to create a key function.
-For example. the :meth:`str.lower` method can serve as a key function for case insensitive sorts.
-Alternatively, an ad-hoc key function can be built from a :keyword:`lambda` expression such as ``lambda r: (r[0], r[2])``.
-Also, the :mod:`operator` module provides three key function constuctors:
-      :func:`~operator.attrgetter`, :func:`~operator.itemgetter`, and
-      :func:`~operator.methodcaller`.
-See the :ref:`Sorting HOW TO
-      <sortinghowto>` for examples of how to create and use key functions.

    keyword argument
       Arguments which are preceded with a ``variable_name=`` in the call.